cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 When faced with a new and complex situation our natural instinct is to rapidly condense it into digestable forms.
 Hence, the marked emphasis on case numbers, $R_0$, fatality rates, vaccination rates in our headlines.
-These are extremely narrow proxies for well-being that have the upside being very fast to define and evaluate.
+These are extremely narrow proxies for well-being that have the upside being very fast to define and measure.
 Under the circumstances of a seemingly deadly pandemic, these can justifiably serve as evidence to the implementation of policies such as masking, distancing, plexiglass, vaccine coercion, etc (hereafter: _masks & co_).
 While these proxies may be useful guides in times of panic, they fall severely short of ultimate object of interest: the human body and soul.
 Thankfully, when afforded time to look at human side, we are land in familiar territory.